Doctors Note Logo

 • Difficulty concentrating

 If these symptoms last more than two weeks, don't wait to take action.
-Use a free AI-powered depression symptom checker to evaluate your symptoms and get personalized guidance on whether you should speak with a healthcare provider.
+Take Ubie's free AI-powered depression symptom checker to help identify what you're experiencing and receive personalized recommendations on whether to consult a healthcare provider.

 Depression is common, treatable, and nothing to be ashamed of.